paytunia/api-documentation/README.md

 ### Rate-limiting

-API calls are rate-limited by IP to 5000 calls per day.
+API calls are rate-limited by IP to 86400 calls per day (one per second on average).
 Information about the status of the limit can be found in the `X-RateLimit-Limit` and `X-RateLimit-Remaining` HTTP headers.

 **Example response with rate-limit headers**